-All information that you store in a Couchbase bucket will have a key and associated content.
-Keys are unique identifiers for a document, and content is either the data you want to store as byte stream, data types, or serialized objects such as JSON.
+All information that you store in Couchbase Server are documents with keys.
+Keys are unique identifiers for a document, and values are either JSON documents or if you choose the data you want to store can be byte stream, data types, or other forms of serialized objects.

 By default, all documents contain three types of metadata which are provided by the Couchbase Server.
 This information is stored with the document and is used to change how the document is handled:

-Time to Live (ttl) —This is an expiration for a document typically specified in seconds.
-By default, any document created in Couchbase Server that does not have a given ttl will have an indefinite life span and will remain in Couchbase Server unless an explicit delete operation from a client removes it.
+Time to Live (ttl) — This is an expiration for a document typically specified in seconds.
+By default, any document created in Couchbase Server that does not have a given ttl will have an indefinite life span and will remain in Couchbase Server unless an explicit delete call from a client removes it.
 The Couchbase Server will delete values during regular maintenance if the ttl for an item has expired.

 The expiration value deletes information from the entire database.
 It has no effect on when the information is removed from the RAM caching layer.